siberianfox/g2wiki/Raster-Streaming-Protocol.md

 Currently the LW rasterizer performs pixel upsampling - i.e. run N laser passes to get a pixel of the right size given the beam width of the laser.
 This requires redundant transmission that can be eliminated by moving upsampling operations to the controller.

 ### Transformation Matrix
 Provide full transformation matrix capability for image translation, scaling, rotation and flip.
 This is an extension of the optional, rudimentary matrix provided in MVP.
-See: https://www.adobe.com/products/postscript/pdfs/PLRM.pdf, section 4.3.3 for details.
+See [Postscript Language Reference Manual](https://www.adobe.com/products/postscript/pdfs/PLRM.pdf), section 4.3.3 for details.

 ### Arbitrary Scan Lines
 The MVP protocol only handles horizontal scan lines.
 This item adds diagonal and arbitrary (curves) scan lines.